 ...Give a little bit

 There are going to be moments when you find yourself with more than you need.
 Maybe your bag isn’t zipping quite as easily as it used to, or you fell off the wagon and bought a pretty tapestry from a local market.
 It happens.

 When it feels like you’re ready to move on from an item, embrace the concept of radically gifting.
 Find a local organization that supports people in need and see if they could benefit from your item.
 Perhaps that woman down the street will find your tapestry just as beautiful, and it will serve her more than it does you.
 Every time you give something away you’ll find that it gets easier and easier to do.
 With each gifting, you’ll sense that you have less connection to material things, and more of a connection to the people that you’re providing with happiness.

 Finally, minimalism doesn’t just come down to what you own.
 It also relates to what you’re doing.
 Consider following a few slow travel concepts and seek out experiences that fill you up, instead of existing as a checkmark on your bucket list.
-Look for activities that let you exercise the freedom that you’ve gained from a minimalist lifestyle, like an impromptu weekend spent on an island or a trek to a campsite in the Sahara.
+Look for activities that let you exercise the freedom that you’ve gained from a minimalist lifestyle, like an impromptu weekend spent on an island or a trek to a campsite in the Sahara or maybe going on day trips from Mexico City with your minimalist travel buddies.
 You’ll find that spontaneity is abundant when you don’t have to worry about leaving your things behind.

 Connect with the people that you meet along the way, and let them get to know you for who you really are, instead of the “you” that your possessions portray.
 Give in to the feeling that you’re untethered to anything on this Earth except for your own destiny.
 Pursue your passions and grow with abandon now that the accumulation of things isn’t a priority.
 Now you know what truly matters - you’re just thankful that freedom doesn’t take up any space in your bag.